Orion-F/regexable/docs/index.md

-# Regexable
+# Regexable Documentation

-Regexable is a Python package that simplifies the creation and management of regular expressions through an intuitive, chainable interface.
-This package makes it easier for both beginners and experienced developers to construct complex regex patterns in a more readable and maintainable way.
+Welcome to the official documentation for [**Regexable**](https://github.com/Orion-F/regexable) - a Python package designed to simplify the creation and management of regular expressions.
+Regexable provides an intuitive, readable, and chainable interface that makes working with regex easier for both beginners and experienced developers.

 ## Features

-- **Chainable Methods**: Build regex patterns step by step using a clean, chainable syntax.
+- **Chainable Methods**: Construct regex patterns step by step using a clean, chainable syntax.
 - **Anchors and Boundaries**: Easily add start-of-line, end-of-line, word boundary, and other anchors to your patterns.
 - **Text Matching**: Add specific text or optional text segments, and define characters to match or exclude.
 - **Quantifiers**: Specify how many times a character or group should be matched (e.g., zero or more, one or more, exactly n times).